Denniswegereef/frontend-applications/README.md

   * Started my offical project, setting up everything the linter components started a readme.
 Talked with Titus about it that I just had to start it, so there's that today.
 Setting everything up
   * Did some tutorials
 * Saturday
+  * Nothing :(
 * Sunday
+  * Split every task and looked how to implement everything, than started working on the tasks

 ### Week 2
 * Monday